AlisonPaquette/PlacentalTRNRShinyApp/Instructions.md

 Column 3:Correlation	Pearson correlation coefficient between the TF and Target Gene Column 4: P-Value | P value from Pearson correlation Column 5: Q Value | P value (From column 4) adjusted for multiple comparisons-i.e the total number of correlations made in the TRN (146,132)
-Colum 6: | Overall accuracy of the model on predicting expression of the given target gene, using LASSO regression
+Column 6: | Overall accuracy of the model on predicting expression of the given target gene, using LASSO regression

 # Enrichment Tests

-**Coming Soon!**
+**Purpose:** This tool allows the user to examine what TFs are "enriched" for target genes of interest using an over-representation strategy.
+Statistical signifiance is calculated using one-sided fisher exact tests.

+**Instructions:** Upload an .txt file that contains a list of gene names (each a separate line).
+There are 2 examples in this github repository.
+Module minimum & Max represent the minimim and maximum size of target genes in individual TF modules to consider.
+Min significant genes indicates the minimum number of genes in **YOUR** dataset with in a given TF module to include in analysis.
+The table of results can be downloaded.